 Will hydrogen power the future of Aerospace?

-As the world moves towards clean energy technologies, aviation stands out as a particularly challenging application.
+As the world moves towards clean energy technologies, finding alternatives to traditional fuels is particularly challenging in the aviation industry.

 Liquid Hydrogen (LH2) Rocket Fuel